infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 ## Raspberry Pi / VPN-Only HTTPS (Local CA)

-This guide keeps Infumap reachable only to WireGuard peers.
-There is no public internet exposure on ports `80/443`.
+In this setup, Infumap is reachable only from WireGuard peers.
+It is not exposed to the public internet.

 Complete the shared baseline guide first: